iqbalramdhan/luci-theme-alpha-reborn/README.md

 Indowrt (indonesian Openwrt Community)
 DBAI (Device Berbasis Arm Indonesia)

-### frameworks
-this theme using vanilla css
-touch with AI Gemini Pro

 ### Attention
 This theme is an experimental theme, so there may still be many improvements and shortcomings.
 Please continue to support us at: